 Now before you go chomping down like a rabbit on this green miracle plant, we’ll need to better understand what the active compound in parsley is that can assist with inhibiting CD38.
-This active ingredient is called ‘apigenin’.
-It has been found to ‘switch off’ the pro-inflammatory genes leading to the inflammaging problem, driving the response of those macrophages involved in expressing CD38.
+This active ingredient is called ‘apigenin’, and it’s been found to ‘switch off’ the pro-inflammatory genes leading to the inflammaging problem, driving the response of those macrophages involved in expressing CD38.

-Apigenin is a flavonoid, which is a compound that exists in many types of plants, including the humble parsley.
-Thanks to a significant body of recent research, we now know that supplemental apigenin can inhibit CD38 directly, and result in increased NAD levels.
+Apigenin is a flavonoid, which is a compound that exists in many types of plants, including the humble (and delicious) parsley.
+Thanks to a significant body of recent research (here’s one such example), we now know that supplemental apigenin can inhibit CD38 directly, and result in increased NAD levels.
 This also shows up in better maintenance of your protein regulation, as your genes become less ‘acetylated’, and more youthful as a result.

-So, as you venture forward, aim to improve your NAD levels, and express a more youthful version of yourself with NAD precursors like NMN.
-You’d be wise to make sure you suppress your CD38 expression with an inhibitor such as apigenin.
+So, as you venture forward, aiming to improve your NAD levels, and express a more youthful version of yourself with NAD precursors like NMN, you’d be wise to make sure you suppress your CD38 expression with an inhibitor such as apigenin.

 Aim for a 1:1 ratio with your NMN supplement as a starting point and run your own ‘self-experiment’ to see how you fare.
 You now have the ability to measure your NAD levels using Do Not Age’s NAD test kit, so that you can know for certain.